sfu-compbio/mrsfast/README.md

 ##0.
 Installation

-To install mrsFAST-ultra, please download it from our git repository or compressed files.
-Then change the current directory to the source directory `mrsfast`, and run `make` in the terminal.
+To install mrsFAST-Ultra, first you should fetch it from our git repository, or download one of the corresponding compressed zip/tar.gz packages.
+After downloading, change the current directory to the source directory `mrsfast`, and run `make` in the terminal.
 The `mrsfast` and `snp_indexer` binaries will be created, which are ready to use.

 ```bash
 git clone https://github.com/sfu-compbio/mrsfast